JohnLocke117/Text-Summarization/README.md

 To run the Web App, make sure flask is installed in your System.
 Then, open a Terminal in the Spacy folder and execute the "app.py" file.
 Go-To http://localhost:5000/ on your system to access the application. <br />
-I will attach the Output of the app below.

 ![Output2](https://user-images.githubusercontent.com/99555479/235488905-c3ffb438-0ceb-4893-abed-478cff499d40.jpg)